4 Elements Earth Education Instructors

 Sara Raskie has been instructing at Fox Walkers for 4 years.
 She loves teaching, learning, playing, growing and loving Nature with the young ones!
 She is the mother of one college student, and is blessed with many grandchildren through her partner Tony!
 She is Ojibwa, lives in Nevada City, and when not at Fox Walkers, farms using permaculture methods, teaches classes on wellness, and works with food and medicine plants.
 She loves hiking, biking, swimming, care taking plants, hot springs, backpacking- anything to be immersed in Nature!
 She is passionate about inspiring young people to deepen their relationship with Earth, Wind, Water, Fire and empower themselves with learning everything possible about the natural world and our place in Creation.

-Tony Cervantes, Board Member and Cultural Specialist Instructor
+Tony Cervantes, Board President and Cultural Specialist Instructor